Exploiting User Mobility for WiFi RTT Positioning: A Geometric Approach: Introduction

 {This work aims} at designing a new hybrid positioning design combining WiFi RTTs and PDR measurements without EKF.
 To this end, we attempt to adopt a geometric approach describing the relationship between multiple measurements in mathematical form.
 This approach provides twofold benefits from the positioning perspective.
 First, the relations mentioned above are summarized as a list of equations, forming a \emph{system of equations} (SOE) whose unknowns are related to RTT biases, a user's step length, heading direction, {etc}.
 The SOE can be iteratively solved using well-known optimization techniques, guaranteeing the convergence to a local optimal, and possible to solve it by a single matrix inversion if {the SOE is linear}.
 Second, we can rigorously provide requirements to guarantee the uniqueness and existence of the positioning result, e.g., the minimum numbers of detected walking steps and connected APs, which are equivalent to the conditions for unique positioning.
 It helps design not only a practical positioning algorithm, always returning an accurate position but also efficient WiFi deployments in a concerned area.

 There have been several works adopting a geometric approach in different systems such as cellular positioning \cite{Miao2007}, RADAR \cite{Frischen2017}, and vehicular positioning \cite{Han2019a}.
-On the other hand, to the best of our knowledge, this work represents the first attempt to design a geometry-based positioning algorithm concerning the integration between FTM and PDR.
+Furthermore, during the revision of our paper, a few recent works integrating WiFi positioning and PDR without EKF have been observed, based on using another filter \cite{Xu2019} and deep neural network \cite{Choi2020b}.
+On the other hand, none of the works uses a geometric approach.
+To the best of our knowledge, this work represents the first attempt to design a geometry-based positioning algorithm concerning the integration between FTM and PDR.
+We summarize the comparison with prior works in \Cref{Table:PriorWorks}.
 The main contributions are summarized~below.